Subscriptions¶

 We can upgrade you to our Subscriptions.
 This will turn off all of your simple content access, and instead automatically move you to our License pool infrastructure.

-We set you up with a default pool; but you should claim your account and manage this on our Portal.
+We set you up with a default pool; but you should claim your org and the we can manage this on our Portal.

-Before contacting us; make sure you are able to identity your organisation and the system in question:
+Before contacting us; make sure you are able to identity your organisation and the system/consumer in question:

 $ subscription-manager identity